xzrvr/G15Arch/README.md

 `echo "/swap/swapfile none swap defaults 0 0" >> /mnt/etc/fstab `

 ## Chroot into the new system and change language settings
-You can use a hostname of your choice, I have gone with zephyrus-g14.
+You can use a hostname of your choice, I have gone with "zephyrus".
 ```
 arch-chroot /mnt
-echo zephyrus-g14 > /etc/hostname
+echo zephyrus > /etc/hostname
-echo LANG=en_US.UTF-8 > /etc/locale.conf
+echo LANG=en_NZ.UTF-8 > /etc/locale.conf
-echo LANGUAGE=en_US >> /etc/locale.conf
+echo LANGUAGE=en_NZ >> /etc/locale.conf
-ln -sf /usr/share/zoneinfo/Asia/Karachi /etc/localtime
+ln -sf /usr/share/zoneinfo/Pacific/Auckland /etc/localtime
 hwclock --systohc
 ```

 Modify `nano /etc/hosts` with these entries.
 For static IPs, remove 127.0.1.1.
-Replace zephyrus-g14 with your hostname.
+Replace "zephyrus" with your hostname that you chosen previously.

 ```
 127.0.0.1		localhost
 ::1				localhost
-127.0.1.1		zephyrus-g14.localdomain	zephyrus-g14
+127.0.1.1		zephyrus.localdomain	zephyrus
 ```

 `nano /etc/locale.gen` to uncomment the following line